What to Give Up for Lent - Attitudes and Things to Give Up for 2020

 In a sense, the Lenten season offers a private confession of sin.
 But like in my own church, private confession comes after a corporate confession of sin.
 The season of Lent is rightly associated with the larger Body of Christ.
 For in Joel 12, God orders Israel’s leaders to “call a sacred assembly” and call for a “fast.”
 We cannot separate our spirituality from life in the Body of Christ.
 Virtue is not cultivated, vice is not shed only in private but in the community of God’s People.
 So, to even consider giving something up for Lent, let us return to the Scriptures and start with Joel.
 Any Lenten experience of following Jesus may best come from our encounter of Him in the Scriptures.
 There, the Holy Spirit shows us what we need to put on and what we must take off.

-1. Let us give up the mirage of self-dependence.
+1. Let us give up the mirage of self-dependence for Lent.

 When we are walking through the desert days of life, we are prone to see mirages in the desert.
 Sometimes, we see the false image of self-dependence or living independently of God.
 Mercifully, our gracious God stops us in our tracks and shows us the reality.
 God tells us that we cannot live independently of Him.
 He desires that we turn from self and turn to Him: